solrudev/Ackpine/docs/building.md

 Root `Ackpine` project has the following Gradle tasks:

-- `:buildAckpine`: a lifecycle task which builds release versions of all Ackpine library projects;
+- `:buildAckpine`: a lifecycle task which builds release AARs of all Ackpine library projects;
 - `:buildSamples`: a lifecycle task which builds and gathers release versions of all Ackpine sample app APKs and R8 mappings into `release` directory;
 - `:releaseChangelog`: an actionable task which extracts changelog for the last release from `docs/changelog.md` file to `changelog.txt`.